 To remove an existing user/role from having shared access to a folder/item, click the associated Remove control ().

-By default, a folder/item will only be available to its creator, and all members of the Administrators role.
-To allow all users of the NEXUS Server to see the folder/item, click the Add Public control.
+To allow all users of the NEXUS Server to see the folder/item, click the Add Anyone control.
 Be aware that doing so will, by default, grant Read/Write access.
-If you want to lock access down to a specific set of users and/or roles, you must remove the Public entity.
+If you want to lock access down to a specific set of users and/or roles you must remove the Anyone entity.

 Downloading an Item Revision